Developer Guide¶

 Extensions¶

-repo suggests a list of Java extensions for static and style analysis.
+If you're using VS Code, the clinical-reasoning repo suggests a list of Java extensions for static and style analysis.
 Please enable these recommended extensions, as they help detect issues with contributions prior to committing them or opening a PR.

 Style Guide¶